Siege of Moscow (1606)

+History

 According to Dunning, "The siege of Moscow began on October 28, 1606."
 Pashkov's army established fortified camps at Kolomenskoe, with earthworks and palisades, and at Zabore, using encircling sleds stacked upon each other and then covered in water which froze, creating an "Improvised rampart as strong as stone."
 In early November, Bolotnikov arrived, and Pashkov moved to Kotly.
 Tsar Vasilii's siege voevodas occupied a gulyay-gorod before the Sepukhov gate and the Simonov Monastery, while the sortie voevoda Prince Mikhail Skopin-Shuiskii was stationed along the Iauza River.
 In particular, Skopin-Shuiskii prevented the rebels from occupying Krasnoe Selo, northeast of Moscow, the last road by which men and supplies were still reaching Moscow.

 After the capture of Kolomna, Bolotnikov moved to Moscow.
 In the village of Troitskoye, Kolomenskoye Uyezd, he managed to defeat troops loyal to Tsar Vasily Shuisky, after which his army was stationed in the village of Kolomenskoye, seven versts from Moscow.
 There, his troops built fortifications and on October 7 began a siege of Moscow.
 Meanwhile, Bolotnikov began to send letters, including to Moscow, where he called on the people to revolt against the boyars, nobles and merchants, as well as kiss the cross "to the legitimate sovereign Dmitry Ivanovich".

 When the rebels approached the capital, Shuisky took a number of measures to defend the city.
 Suburbs and settlements were fortified.
 The troops of Skopin-Shuisky, Golitsyn and Tatev were located at the Serpukhov Gate, from where they observed the enemy camp.
 Between Moscow and the surrounding cities, communication was established, troops patrolled the roads.
 In November, reinforcements came from Tver and Smolensk, which were largely composed of nobles, merchants, etc.

 Bolotnikov's detachments were constantly replenished, tramps and serfs joined him.
 In total, they numbered about 100 thousand people and their army was divided into units under the command of the famous governors, among whom were Sumbulov, Lyapunov, Pashkov, Bezzubtsev and others.
 In November, the Cossacks of Ileika Muromets joined the uprising.
 Meanwhile, a split occurred in Bolotnikov's army.
 On the one hand there were nobles and boyar children, and on the other, serfs, Cossacks, etc. The first were headed by Istoma Pashkov and the Lyapunov brothers, all the rest were on the side of Bolotnikov.
 On November 15, after secret contacts with the Shuisky camp, the Lyapunovs and then Istoma Pashkov left the rebel camp.
 Prokopiy Lyapunov, at the same time, received the rank of duma nobleman from Shuisky.